msgr0/PlasEval/README.md

 **TO DO [cc]**: quick description of the dissimilarity.

-### Input
+## Usage

+### Input: plasmid bins file

-1. The main input in both modes are the two plasmid bin files.
+The main input in both modes are the two plasmid bin files.
 These are two TSV files with predicted / ground truth plasmids as sets of contigs.
 The file should have a header row with the column names, specifically the plasmid name, contig id and contig length, as shown in the example below.
 The file should contain one contig per line with contig information provided under the respective columns.
 The file can contain other information as long as the three columns mentioned above are provided.<br/>
 plasmid	contig 	contig_len<br/>
 P1	C1 	2000<br/>
 P1	C2 	3000<br/>